 But the real highlight is the skywalk.
 The views from the modern glass structure provide the perfect vantage point to take in the scenic old town of this delightful city.

-2 – WANDER IN AWE AT THE HOF VAN BUSLEYDEN MUSEUM
+2. WANDER THE HOF VAN BUSLEYDEN MUSEUM

-Archduchess Margaret of Austria had a successful royal career.
-She was Duchess of Savoy, Princess of Asturia and regent of the Low Countries.
-Under her watch, Mechelen became a flourishing renaissance capital and a hotbed of intellectual progress.
+She was Duchess of Savoy, Princess of Asturia and Regent of the Low Countries.
+Under her watch, Mechelen became a flourishing Renaissance capital and a hotbed of intellectual progress.

-In the early 16th century influential thinkers flocked to Margaret’s capital, including humanist Hiëronymus van Busleyden, who built himself a palatial Renaissance residence – Hof van Busleyden.
-His new palace was the centre of influence in the Low Countries, regularly visited by important minds of his time including Thomas More and the kid who would later become Charles V, Holy Roman Emperor.
+His new palace was the centre of influence in the Low Countries, regularly visited by important minds of his time, including Thomas More and the kid who would later become Charles V, Holy Roman Emperor.

 This new world of Renaissance Europe that Margaret and Hiëronymus helped flourish comes to life in the Hof van Busleyden Museum – an excellent exhibition in a beautiful space.